Entropy Production in Quantum Brownian Motion: Introduction

 \subsection{Outline}

+In section~\ref{def2law} the different definitions of the entropy production are spelled out, along with the general protocol adopted.
 In section~\ref{model} the Quantum Brownian Motion model is introduced and solved.
-Our protocol is defined in subsection~\ref{ic} and the evolution of the system is described in section~\ref{ME} via its Wigner quasi-distribution function.
+Initial conditions are specified in ~\ref{ic} and the evolution of the system is described in section~\ref{ME} via its Wigner quasi-distribution function.
 The approach to the thermodynamic limit is described in section~\ref{therm_limit}.

-The different definitions of the entropy production are spelled out in section~\ref{def2law}, while their explicit expressions for our model are reported in section~\ref{Results}.
-Section~\ref{Poi_rec} is devoted to a study of the model with a finite-sized bath, where Poincaré recurrencies characterize its behavior.
+Explicit expressions of the definitions of entropy for our model are reported in section~\ref{Results}.
+Section~\ref{Poi_rec} is devoted to a study of the model with a finite-sized bath, where Poincaré recurrences characterize its behavior.
 A discussion of the bath entropy, correlation entropy and of the distance of the bath density operator from its canonical form is reported in section~\ref{bath_entropy}.
 In section~\ref{Conclusions} we conclude and summarize our results.
 A few technical details are relegated in several appendices.